tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 (and because I asked very nicely), I was able to get in touch with Robert Swarthe, who worked on the team that created the effect and who was specifically mentioned in Ray's book.
 Robert took the time to answer all my questions and give as many details as he could remember.
+Robert also solicited help from Scott Squires, who gave us additional clarification and details.
 This document attempts to record those details for posterity.

 ### Remembering the Details